jakwings/fd/README.md

     -M, --mount
-            Do not descend into directories on other filesystems, as a symlink may point to a directory on another filesystem.
+            Do not descend into directories on other filesystems, as a symlink or normal directory may lead to a file on another filesystem.

     -0, --print0
             Each search result is terminated with NUL instead of LF when